AS9100 2-Stage Registration Process

 The ‘Stage 1’ is an on-site review.
 It is more than a desk audit and not a ‘pre-assessment’, either.

-- To review the system and its documentation (normally for compliance to the ruling std),
+- To review the system and its documentation (normally for compliance with the ruling std),

 - Ensure the scope is applicable and accurate